bootybandito/emojyee-1/README.md

  * import the ttf file to the app.
 ## KEEp In mIND
 ill get to fixing the bugs when i get out of school. take this as a proof of concept.
+##IMPORTANT
+Updates will be only applied to the ttc/ttf file, please manually install the correct file to 'Library/Themes/EmojiFontManager/EmojYee.font/'